Skip to main content

 Peas

 Since there is less light come November, you’ll want to consider setting up grow lights to help supplement the natural lighting.
-Growing peas will need up to ten hours of good light a day, so it’s best to select a bright space for your plants where you can turn on the grow lights as needed (and they’ll help especially on cloudy, gray days).
-If you happen to have a window that receives full light for eight hours a day, that will suffice and you won’t have to worry about taking up space with grow lights for your peas.
+When you grow peas, your plants will need up to 10 hours of good light a day, so it’s best to select a bright space for your plants where you can turn on the grow lights as needed (and they’ll help especially on cloudy, gray days).
+If you happen to have a window that receives full light for 8 hours a day, that will suffice and you won’t have to worry about taking up space with grow lights for your peas.

 Once your peas begin to flower and produce pods, you can start to harvest!
 The plants should keep producing for several months, hopefully giving you a fruitful reward for your labor.
 It’s recommended to pick the pods as soon as they’re ready.
-You can pick them when they’re smaller or wait until they’ve reached full size depending on what you need/want them for.
+You can pick them when they’re smaller or wait until they’ve reached full size.

 Growing chili peppers